LocoRoco: Development

-LocoRoco was envisioned by Tsutomu Kouno, who had previously work on development of Ico.
+LocoRoco was envisioned by Tsutomu Kouno, who had previously worked on the development of Ico.
 While on a train during the second quarter of 2004, Kouno had used a PDA to sketch a game that would involve multiple similar characters that would not be in direct control of the player.
 He realized the planet-tilting aspect after seeing how rotating the phone with the sketch around would lead to a compelling game.
 At that time, the PlayStation Portable was nearing release, and Kouno felt the unit's shoulder buttons would be appropriate for the tilting controls.
 Kouno also opted to develop for the PSP to break the mold of other, more complicated sequels from PlayStation 2 games that were being developed for the unit and instead create something that "really seemed at home on the PSP".
 Kouno also wanted "every aspect of the game [...] to be unique", and led to his choices for graphics and music in the game.

 Three concepts were part of Kouno's vision for the game, "easy to play, fun and to have dramatic visuals".
 Kouno sought not only to make the game accessible to younger players, but also to a wider, international audience.
 While his team experimented with different control schemes for the game, they recognized that the simple tilting controls would be easily learned by children as well as those outside Japan.
 This approach also led to the use of a new "language" for the music, instead of relying on Japanese works which would not be understood by the international audience.
 However, despite the simple controls, Kouno noted they included deep gameplay around those that would require players to master to gain all the collectibles in the game.